NEWZIK USER GUIDE

 • If you answer NO, we will create one Piece per file in your Library.
 For instance, if you had selected 6 PDF in your Dropbox, we will create 6 pieces – each one containing one PDF.

-If you want to switch account or just log out of Dropbox or Google Drive, you can swipe on the Dropbox or Google Drive cell and click on “Log out”.
+If you want to switch account or just log out of Dropbox, Google Drive or iCloud, you can swipe on the Dropbox, Google Drive or iCloud cell and click on “Log out”.

-Note: We will also be compatible with iCloud and Box very soon.
+Note: We will also be compatible with Box very soon.

 Import your own content via email or an external app